Kanzyone/Venge-Bugs/README.md

 <br>

 # Checklist
-The full checklist of documented bugs is available in the file [Bug Checklist](./Bug%20Checklist.txt)
+The full checklist of documented bugs is available in the file [github.com/Kanzyone/Venge-Bugs/blob/main/Checklist.md](https://github.com/Kanzyone/Venge-Bugs/blob/main/Checklist.md)

 It provides a structured overview of known issues across different areas of the game, including their status and relative priority.